Replacement vs New Construction Windows

 Calculating the cost of a construction project requires you to think about both present and future concerns.
 First, the cost of the materials — replacement windows are slightly smaller and use less material than new construction windows, so they tend to cost less.

-Next, the cost of labor — installing new construction windows in an existing home will take longer than installing replacements.
-You also need to add the cost of repair to the interior and exterior walls, if you choose new construction windows.
+Next, the cost of labor—installing new construction windows in an existing home will take longer than installing replacements.
+If you choose new construction windows, you also need to add the cost of repairing the interior and exterior walls.

 The typical cost to replace a window is about $650 for each window.
 However, this price can vary depending on the type, size and material.
 The typical range for replacement windows is between $200 to $1600 each.
 This price includes labor costs.